Healthify-Medical-Software/Pascals-Triangle-Flask-App/README.md

 - The function to generate Pascal's triangle should be recursive.
 - The Flask API endpoint should be able to handle multiple concurrent requests.
 - The application should be dockerized.
 Create a docker file and enable port 8080 to be accessed over a network.
-- Push your solution to a github repository.
+- Push your solution to your own github repository.
 - Use Postman to test your API endpoints against dynamic input.

 hints: